 - On Crafty's request over the phone, Crystelle tries using her future sight to get a feel for how much time Crafty and Nurse have before Metal breaks through the lab's security door.
 To her shock, she can't see Metal at all, implying that either Metal obtained her DNA offscreen, thus gaining a means to negate her abilities, or Mindstein built a way to circumvent them into Metal.
 Neither is a pleasant thought, especially since Crystelle has been struggling with her powers for a while at this point.

 - To motivate her creation, Mindstein subjected Metal Crafty to constant Dr. Crafty reruns until he grows to hate Crafty.
-This confirms that the screaming heard at the end of "Player Select" came from Metal.
-On one hand, it's a rather humorous idea that's perfectly on-brand with the show's weird sense of humor.
+On the one hand, it's a rather humorous idea that's perfectly on-brand with the show's weird sense of humor.
 But on the other hand, there's something legitimately unsettling behind Metal's earnestly wrathful recounting of it all.
 Whereas Mindstein, his creator, prefers toying with her opponents instead of outright killing them, Metal Crafty is out for the Crafty Crew's blood right out of the gate.